-He said the estimated cost of £300 million for the upgrade work was for the "Rolls Royce" version, and the cost could be brought down with fewer intersections and more bridges where users can't access the road.
+He said the estimated cost of £300 million for the upgrade work was for the "Rolls Royce" version, and the cost could be brought down with fewer intersections and more bridges where users can't

 He said option B, a £45 million proposal to improve the SDR's roundabouts with signal controls at all junctions, is just "messing around".